MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Snowflake.md

    > [!NOTE]
    > Once you enter your username and password for a particular **Snowflake** server, Power BI Desktop uses those same credentials in subsequent connection attempts.
 You can modify those credentials by going to **File > Options and settings > Data source settings**.
 More information: [Change the authentication method](../ConnectorAuthentication.md#change-the-authentication-method)

    If you want to use the Microsoft account option, the Snowflake AAD integration must be configured on the Snowflake side.
-To do this, go to the Getting Started section of the [Snowflake documentation on the topic](https://docs.snowflake.net/manuals/user-guide/oauth-powerbi.html#power-bi-sso-to-snowflake).
+For more information: [Power BI SSO to Snowflake - Getting Started](https://docs.snowflake.com/en/user-guide/oauth-powerbi.html#getting-started)

 7. In **Navigator** select one or multiple elements to import and use in Power BI Desktop.
 Then select either **Load** to load the table in Power BI Desktop, or **Edit** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data into Power BI Desktop.